culurciello/dc-simulator/README.md

   In short, the ceiling is a modelling aid, not a hard limit enforced by physics.
 If your observed tok/GPU goes past it, update the sustained FLOP numbers or the MoE fractions to match your telemetry; the simulator will rescale accordingly.

+### Note 3:

+KV-cache offloading is one of the biggest architectural challenges in large-scale LLM inference (especially with multi-hundred-billion-parameter models like Qwen3-235B).

+You need to offload (move) part of the KV-cache to CPU memory or another storage tier when GPU memory capacity is insufficient to hold:

+- The entire model’s weights (which are read-only), plus
+- The active KV-cache for all tokens and all concurrent inference sessions.

+Typical scenarios include:

+- Long-context inference (e.g., 32 K, 128 K tokens)
+KV-cache grows linearly with sequence length → can exceed 100 GB per context for very large models.

 ## Extending